HOME WISE Uranium Project > Mining & Milling > Issues > Operating mines in Asia > India >

 On December 25, 2006, the tailings pipeline carrying uranium mill tailings from the Jaduguda uranium mill to tailings dam No. 3 broke, spreading tailings into a tributary of river Subranarekha.
 JOAR along with villagers held a road blockade to protest against the spill.
 UCIL then started cleaning up the tailings spill.
 (JOAR Dec.
 26, 2006)

-> View details external link (JOAR)
+> View details (JOAR)

 According to UCIL, the spill was caused from damage of the rubber lining and metal of the tailings pipeline "due to prolonged use", and comprised 6-8 tons of solids and 60 cubic metres of liquid.
 (UCIL letter April 29, 2008)